MetOffice/simulation-systems/source/Reviewers/releases/partner_testing.rst

 .. important::

     Now is also a good time to ask for the Jules release notes.
 This is usually done by a member of the Jules community, so email them advising them of the likely release date.
-As the team for their details if unsure.
+Ask the team for their details if unsure.